PureStorage-OpenConnect/purestorage-puppet/README.md

 ## Overview

-The PureStorage provider allows you to provision volumes on a PureStorage array from either a puppet client or a puppet device proxy host.
+The Pure Storage provider allows you to provision volumes on a Pure Storage array from either a puppet client or a puppet device proxy host.
 The provider has been developed against CentOS 7.2 using Puppet-4.8.1.
 At this stage testing is completely manual.